-The subject lands are located on the north side of River Road, lying east of Farr Street.
-The property is currently surrounded by rural residential dwellings to the west / east, and agricultural land to the north / south.
+The subject lands are located on the south side of Sumbler Road, lying west of Effingham Street.
+The property is currently surrounded by agricultural uses and a significant woodland (to the east).

-The proposed minor variance application seeks zoning relief to increase the maximum (accessory) lot coverage from 1 % to 4 %, and increase the maximum (accessory) building from 3.7 m to 5.2 m in order to accommodate a detached garage as illustrated on the Site Plan.
+The proposed minor variance application seeks zoning relief to increase the maximum (accessory) lot coverage from 1 % to 1.9 %, and increase the maximum (accessory) building from 3.7 m to 5.92 m in order to accommodate a detached garage as illustrated on the Site Plan.
 The proposed zoning to increase the accessory lot coverage and accessory building height should not facilitate any adverse impacts with regards to land use incompatibility, storm water runoff or privacy etc. However, the variance for increased accessory lot coverage may adversely impact local cultural heritage and archaeological resources which conflicts with Provincial policy, Regional and Town Official Plan policies.

-Town Planning staff recognize the Region of Niagara is comfortable supporting the proposed development with the benefit of a condition of approval requiring the submission of a stage 1-2 archaeological assessment.
-Town Planning staff agree and will also be recommending the condition for the archaeological assessment be submitted to the Ministry of Heritage, Sport, Tourism & Culture for a standard Clearance Letter prior to issuance of a building permit.
+Town Planning staff will be recommending a condition for either the completion of an archaeological assessment to be submitted to the Ministry of Heritage, Sport, Tourism & Culture for a standard Clearance Letter prior to issuance of a building permit, or a requirement that the building be constructed using a slab ongrade foundation to ensure no deep excavation is warranted.